-In Fresno, California, 104,798 of 169,441 Fresno residents are free-for-service (FFS) beneficiaries, paying individually for each medical service.
-A total of 64,643 residents are Medicare Advantage (MA) beneficiaries receiving added private health insurance.
-Below, we’ll delve more into Supplemental Medicare in Fresno, California.
+In Fresno, California, 104,798 of 169,441 Fresno residents are enrolled in the federal Medicare program and pay individually for each medical service.
+A total of 64,643 residents are Medicare Advantage (MA) beneficiaries receiving added health insurance from private insurance companies.
+Below, we’ll delve more into supplemental Medicare health plans in Fresno, California.

-About 64,643 or 38.15% of Fresno, California, beneficiaries are members of the 25 existing Medicare Advantage plans available.
+About 64,643, or 38.15% of Fresno, California, Medicare beneficiaries are members of the 25 existing Part C Medicare Advantage plans.
 All of the Medicare Advantage options in California are also covered.

 Among the most popular plans are Humana, UnitedHealthcare, and Kaiser Permanente.